UniStuttgart-VISUS/spatiotemporal1d/README.md

 ## How to Cite

+**Note:** This content is bound to change after the EuroVis conference.
+At the moment, we do not have all the information (e.g., DOI, page numbers, ...).

 Franke et al. "Visual Analysis of Spatio-temporal Phenomena with 1D Projections," to appear in *Proceedings of EuroVis 2021.* The Eurographics Association, 6 2021.

 BibTeX entry: